 Personality & Character Traits

 The Chow Chow is an intelligent dog that displays measured behavior.
-We can say that it is a race with various characteristics such as calm, sometimes apathetic, introverted, self-conscious, independent, stubborn and proud.
+He is a race with various characteristics such as calm, sometimes apathetic, introverted, self-conscious, independent, stubborn, and proud.
 However, not all of these features coexist simultaneously or dominantly.
-Just because we say he can be independent and stubborn doesn't mean he doesn't always do or don't do what he's told.
+Just because we say he can be independent and stubborn doesn't mean he doesn't always do or doesn't do what he's told.
 If you think that every living thing has an emotional structure, some situations can happen momentarily and then can be resolved in a short time according to the strength of the bond between you and your dog.
-They like to hang out on their own, snuggle in their bed and prefer to live without getting in trouble.
+He likes to hang out on their own, snuggle in his bed, and prefer to live without getting in trouble.
 Due to the frowning facial structure, they may be thought to be aggressive or shy from time to time.
-However, they are frowning, with their brown eyes caught in the dense hairs, and they walk around with cute looks.
+However, he is frowning, with his brown eyes caught in the dense hairs, and he walks around with cute looks.

 The Chow Chow gets along well with family members but chooses the one they can get along with and trust the best.
-His bond with the person he chooses becomes stronger than anyone else.
+His bond with the person he determines becomes stronger than anyone else.
 He is loyal and devoted to his family members.
 His protective nature towards his family comes to the fore in dangerous situations.
 They are generally distant from strangers.
 If they recognize them and decide that they are not dangerous, they will reduce the distance by one click.
 It can be difficult for a direct stranger to come and love him, but the owner seems to allow himself to be touched if he has people he introduces and interacts with.
 It is generally said that Chow Chows do not get along very well with people, but keep in mind that this also depends on the training they received.
-The Chow Chow's upbringing directly affects their character traits, their approach to people and animals.
+The Chow Chow's upbringing directly affects his character traits, and his approach to people and animals.
 In other words, there may be a deficiency in the education process of a Chow who does not get along well with people.
 They are also socialized by interacting with pets and dogs.
 They sometimes try to dominate other dogs.
 Apart from that, he is better with other pets.

 We can say that the ears of the Chow breed, which is of average size, are small compared to their body.
 In addition, the ears of Chow Chows, whose face is flat and wide, are also small compared to their faces.
-If we approach from a general point of view, the Chow breed has a unique air and sweetness with its round and small ears.
+If we approach it from a general point of view, the Chow breed has a unique air and sweetness with his round and small ears.
 Chows, who have high guard and protection features, have a sharp hearing ability.

 Legs and Feet

 There are two types of fur structures, straight and coarse.
 The structure of the two types of fur is like wool and is long.
 The Chow fur we are most used to seeing is the coarser one.
 It is thick and abundantly hairy.
-Underneath the outer layer are underlayer hairs, which are soft, thick and woolly.
+Underneath the outer layer is underlayer hairs, which are soft, thick, and woolly.
 The hair on the head and neck area is thicker.
 This is where the thickness that gives the appearance of a lion's mane comes from.
 The tail on its back also has thick feathers.
 Chow Chow features with smooth fur; hard, dense and flat outer layer hairs.
 They do not have the appearance of a mane.
 It is this cool fur coat that makes this breed look bigger than it is.